crumbhole/argocd-lovely-plugin/README.md

 ## Supported Argo CD Versions
 We aim to match the [Argo CD supported versions](https://argo-cd.readthedocs.io/en/stable/operator-manual/installation/#supported-versions) by testing against the Argo CD N and N -1 versions of Argo CD.
 You can see the current versions of Argo CD that we test against by looking in the [CI bootstrap directory](.github/workflows/assets/bootstrap) in this repo.

-# Installing as an Argo CD Plugin
+# Installing as an Argo CD Sidecar Plugin
 You can use [our Kustomization example](examples/installation/argocd) to install Argo CD and to bootstrap the installation of the plugin at the same time.

-However the steps below will detail what is required should you wish to do things more manually.
+We recommend you install as an Argo CD CMP Sidecar Plugin.
+[Argo CD's documentation](https://argo-cd.readthedocs.io/en/stable/operator-manual/config-management-plugins/#sidecar-plugin) has steps on how to achieve this.
+You can also observe how we install Lovely for our CI tests in the [CI bootstrap directory](.github/workflows/assets/bootstrap) in this repo.

+We offer three pre-built container options:

+1. The deprecated `argocd-lovely-plugin` if you wish to install as an older-style configMap plugin.
+2. `argocd-lovely-plugin-cmp` to install as a CMP sidecar plugin.
+3. `argocd-lovely-plugin-cmp-vault` to install as a CMP sidecar plugin with [argocd-vault-replacer](https://github.com/crumbhole/argocd-vault-replacer) already baked in.

 At the moment the helmfile binary is not installed for you if you are running as a configmap plugin, nor is that documented here.
 You must get the helmfile binary into your repo-server yourself.